Equilibrium configurations for generalized Frenkel-Kontorova models on quasicrystals: Introduction and statement of results

 which satisfies $\sup_i \|u_i - \mathbf{a}_i\| < \infty$. \end{theorem} Some of the best known Delone sets, such as those formed by the vertex set of the Penrose tiling, can be built from substitution rules, which give them the property of self-similarity.
 More generally, in the case of a self-affine Delone set $\Lambda$, one can use the self-affinity property to obtain equilibrium configurations.

 More specifically, by definition (see \S \ref{sec:Delone}), if $\Lambda$ is self-affine, then there exists an expanding matrix $A\in GL^+(d,\mathbb{R})$ which represents the linear part of the self-affinity.
 In particular, if $V$ is a $\Lambda$-equivariant function, then so is the function $A^*V$.
 The function $A^* V$ is called a \textbf{scaling} of the function $V$.
-Indeed, for any $n\in\mathbb{Z}$, the function $(A^n)^*V$ is a scaling of $V$.
+Indeed, for any $n\in\mathbb{Z}$, the function $(A^n)^*V$ is a scaling of $V$, where $(A^n)^*V$ is the pull-back of $V$ by the linear map $A^n$.

 It is important to note the following subtlety: in general, if $\Lambda'$ is a Delone set, $B\in GL^+(d,\mathbb{R})$ an expanding matrix, and $f$ a $\Lambda'$-equivariant function, then $B^* f$ is not necessarily $\Lambda'$-equivariant.
-That is, rescaling any $\Lambda$-equivariant function by some expanding matrix will in general lose its connection to a Delone set $\Lambda$.
-What makes a self-affine Delone set $\Lambda$ special as that it comes with a matrix through which the scaling of $\Lambda$-equivariant functions is still connected to the set $\Lambda$.
+That is, rescaling any $\Lambda$-equivariant function by some expanding matrix will in general lose its relation to a Delone set $\Lambda$.
+What makes a self-affine Delone set $\Lambda$ special is that it comes with a matrix through which the scaling of a $\Lambda$-equivariant function is still $\Lambda$-equivariant.
 The examples mentioned above in one, two, and three dimensions are all self-similar, so they fall in this class.